-Genetic factors do play a role in obesity but you can generally prevent obesity with a healthy diet and regular exercise.
+Genetic factors do play a role in obesity, but you can generally prevent obesity with a healthful diet and regular exercise.

-Recommendations for a healthy diet change periodically as research evolves—and fads come and go.
-Current dietary recommendations from the United States Department of Agriculture and US Department of Health and Human Services, which outlines dietary guidelines for Americans.
+Recommendations for a healthful diet change periodically as research evolves—and fads come and go.
+Current dietary recommendations can be found at the US Department of Agriculture and US Department of Health and Human Services, which outlines dietary guidelines for Americans.

 If you have special dietary needs because of a medical condition, consult with your doctor.
 Ask for a referral to a registered dietitian for more personalized help.

 Other factrors that can contribute to developing healthy eating may include: